Raspberry Pi Connect for Organisations

 |

-The model:, memory:, and os: qualifiers will only find devices running Connect client version 2.9.0 or later.
+The model:, memory:, and os: qualifiers only find devices running Connect client version 2.9.0 or later.
 To update Connect on your devices, see Update.

 |